joeyio/flowcamp/README.md

 # flowcamp

 flowcamp is an experimental Artificial Intelligence optimization project that represents many logistical and scheduling tasks at summer camp as Constraint Optimization Problems (COPs) to generate an AI solution.
-It utilizes the Pyomo framework for python.
+It utilizes the MiniZinc constraint modelling language and integrates into Python using the MiniZinc Python library.

 # motivation